IBM-Cloud/docs/services/IoT/devices/device_mgmt/index.md

 ```

-## Cancel attribute observation
+## Cancel Attribute Observation requests
 {: #observations-cancel}

-{{site.data.keyword.iot_short_notm}} can send a request to a device to cancel the current observation of one or more device attributes.
+{{site.data.keyword.iot_short_notm}} can send a request to a device to cancel the current observation of one or more device attributes by using the Cancel Attribute Observation request type.
 The `fields` part of the request is an array of the device attribute names from the device model, for example, `location`, `mgmt.firmware`, or `mgmt.firmware.state` parameters.

 The `message` parameter must be specified if the value of the `rc` parameter is not `200`.

-**Important:** Devices must implement, observe, notify, and cancel operations in order to support [Firmware Actions- Update](requests.html#firmware-actions-update).
+**Important:** Devices must implement, observe, notify, and cancel operations in order to support [Firmware Actions- Update](requests.html#firmware-actions-update) request types.

-### Topic
+### Topic for a Cancel Attribute Observation request

-The server publishes this request to the following topic:
+The server publishes a Cancel Attribute Observation request to the following topic:

 ```
 iotdm-1/cancel
 ```

-### Message format
+### Message format for a Cancel Attribute Observation request

 Request format: